abdusfauzi/wordpress-nginx/README.md

 # Wordpress on Nginx + PHP-FPM
 This is my personal steps in preparing my VPS/Dedicated server for running WordPress installation.
 Due to the nature of Nginx, .htaccess is not supported.
 We will look into configuration to imimate the how .htaccess normally works.

+All files given on http://paste.laravel.com has been put into its respective files in __etc__ folder above.

 ### STEP 1: update to latest CentOS version
 * ssh root@106.186.117.160
 * yum update